 The Ballona Wetlands Conservancy is committed to the conservation and protection of the Ballona Wetlands, the last remaining wetlands area in Los Angeles.
 Through research, education, and advocacy the Conservancy ensures the preservation of this vibrant ecological area.

 The Bay Foundation (TBF) was founded to restore and enhance the Santa Monica Bay and local coastal waters.
-Along with LMU's Seaver College, TBF operates The Coastal Research Institute with the mission to engage in multidisciplinary research on environmental and social issues affecting the Bay and its watersheds and to contribute to policies and actions that improve the Bay.
+Along with LMU's Seaver College of Science & Engineering, TBF operates The Coastal Research Institute with the mission to engage in multidisciplinary research on environmental and social issues affecting the Bay and its watersheds and to contribute to policies and actions that improve the Bay.
 CURes scientists and staff frequently collaborate with TBF on education and research projects that align the missions of both organizations.

 Friends of Ballona Wetlands is dedicated to restoring the remaining 600-acre Ballona Wetlands and to educating Los Angeles area youth and residents about the importance of wetlands habitat.
 With CURes and the community of Playa Vista, Friends operates the Ballona Discovery Park, a two-acre open air "museum without walls" at the trailhead of the Ballona Creek.

 The Gottlieb Native Garden (GNG) is a one-acre urban oasis in Beverly Hills that features over 200 native plant species.
 Due to this high biodiversity, over 400 wildlife species have been seen at the site.
 The GNG offers scientific, educational, and inspirational activities for the Los Angeles community and beyond.